 Fermilab is committed to minimizing the environmental impact of site operations.
-In response to goals established by the DOE to improve its environmental footprint, Fermilab has developed a Site Sustainability Plan that documents the laboratory's contribution towards meeting the goals.
+In response to goals established by the U.S. Department of Energy (DOE) to improve its environmental footprint, Fermilab has developed a Site Sustainability Plan that documents the laboratory's contribution towards meeting the goals.
 The primary emphasis of the plan is on the reduction of GHG emissions.
-A summary of GHG emissions is further described in section 7.2.
+A summary of greenhouse (GHG) emissions is further described in section 7.2.

-The plan also addresses more broad ranging goals that include operating buildings more efficiently, reducing water consumption, waste reduction, reducing fossil fuel consumption for vehicle fleets, and improved energy consumption of computer data centers.
-Below is a summary of status in meeting DOE's goals.
+The plan also addresses more broad ranging goals that include operating buildings more efficiently, reducing water consumption, waste reduction and recycling, reducing fossil fuel consumption for vehicle fleets, and improved energy efficiency.
+In FY 2019, Fermilab achieved success in many areas of enhanced sustainability.
+The following accomplishments are notable examples of sustainability progress which support Fermilab's ability to deliver on its mission.